-Officer came across a one car roll over and stopped and approached a group of people standing around the car.
-Defendant was in that group and appeared to have a fresh cut on his hand and wrist.
-Defendant admitted he had been driving and said the accident had just happened.
-Officer observed signs of intoxication and Defendant initially denied drinking but then admitted he had a beer an hour ago at a restaurant.
-Defendant challenged the sufficiency of the evidence and the Court found the following: his presence near the car, the injuries, the car's title and registration reflecting the owners shared Defendant's last name and address, and the denial by others that they had been driving were sufficient proof he was operating the vehicle.
-Even without extrapolation there was sufficient evidence, failed FST's and blood test result, to raise an inference he was intoxicated at time of driving.
+The officer came across a one car roll over and stopped and approached a group of people standing around the car.
+The defendant was in that group and appeared to have a fresh cut on his hand and wrist.
+The defendant admitted he had been driving and said the accident had just happened.
+The officer observed signs of intoxication and the defendant initially denied drinking but then admitted he had a beer an hour ago at a restaurant.
+The defendant challenged the sufficiency of the evidence, and the Court found the following: his presence near the car, the injuries, the car's title and registration reflecting the owners shared the defendant's last name and address, and the denial by others that they had been driving were sufficient proof he was operating the vehicle.
+Even without extrapolation there was sufficient evidence, failed FSTs and blood test result, to raise an inference he was intoxicated at time of driving.

 Pointer v.
 State, No. 05-09-01423-CR, 2011 WL 2163721 (Tex.
-App.- Dallas June 3, 2011, pet. ref'd) (not designated for publication).
+App.-Dallas June 3, 2011, pet. ref'd) (not designated for publication).

 The defendant was involved in a one-car accident with a parked car and was found to be intoxicated at the scene.
 Evidence showed he was the registered owner of the vehicle and no one else was in the vehicle.
 He admitted having four or five drinks two hours before the wreck, and he failed the sobriety tests.
-Officer arrived at the scene twelve minutes after receiving the dispatch.
-Court concluded that the evidence was sufficient to link defendant's intoxication to his driving, and there was sufficient corroboration to his statement that he was driving the vehicle.
+The officer arrived at the scene twelve minutes after receiving the dispatch.
+Court concluded that the evidence was sufficient to link the defendant's intoxication to his driving, and there was sufficient corroboration to his statement that he was driving the vehicle.